Food for Thought

 Physiotherapists are telling patients if they just do some exercises every thing will be OK.
-Usually the ‘diagnosis’ is what the GP tells the physiotherapist to do based on incorrect X-rays and an incomplete biomechanical, neurological, nutritional and functional analysis.
+Usually the ‘diagnosis’ is what the GP tells the physiotherapist to do based on incorrect X-rays (done lying down) and an incomplete biomechanical, neurological, nutritional and functional analysis.

 The point is, that if it just came down to a few exercises, then no athlete would ever get back pain.
 But they do.

-Much of the health care industry is focused on treating symptoms rather than investigating underlying causes and the effect of our genetics and diet on disease.
+Much of the ‘health care’ (sickness management) industry is focused on treating symptoms rather than investigating underlying causes and the effect of posture, structure, spinal function and diet on disease.